virgo47/javasimon/minis/BorneoLang.md

 * Memory management?
 JVM-like?
 Go?
 With or without GC (like Rust)?
 * What runtime?
 No chance to make own VM...
 How to provide "Unsafe"-like things?
 * Concurrency?
 Definitely not with every object being a monitor?
+* Thread attributes?
+Like Takipi is recommending setting names, but why not have richer map-like API?
+It can still be cleared at start of the request.
+Is there other good implicit solution for this?
+Thread-local vars are not the same, as we have to somehow reach them and they actuall can leak memory easier than thread attributes (at least I think so).
 * Objects with identity vs Values (no primitives needed).
 * Memory collocation.